GAP-LAB-CUHK-SZ/InstPIFu/README.md

 # Data Preparation
 ### 3D FRONT dataset
 The prepare data for training is in the following link: <a href="https://cuhko365-my.sharepoint.com/:f:/g/personal/115010192_link_cuhk_edu_cn/Eg99g4P1VMVJoZ5fz3lmDkABvj7Gc7yCjq-qBuYNqWjl2w?e=72lix4" target="__blank">training_data</a>.
-Download these three .zip files, and unzip them under ./data/3dfront.
+Download prepare_data.zip, occ.zip, mask.zip, and unzip them under ./data/3dfront.
 # Code
 Codes for single-view object reconstruction is already released.
 The codes for 3D object detection and backgrounding reconstruction will be updated in a few days.